-The third activity is past drainage of lowland peatlands in England, which produces an ongoing change in soil carbon stocks and therefore carbon emissions.
+Past drainage of lowland peatlands in England produces an ongoing change in soil carbon stocks and therefore carbon emissions.
 The baseline (1990) area of drained peatland is taken as 150,000 ha (Bradley 1997) with an assumption of no further drainage since that time.
-The annual loss decreases in proportion to the amount of carbon remaining (there are different implied emission factors for 'thick' and 'thin' peat).
+The annual loss decreases in proportion to the amount of carbon remaining (there are different implied emission factors for "thick" and "thin" peat).